haooken/ManiacalLabs.com/content/posts/2019/1/Billiard_Ball_Arcade_Trackball_Mouse/index.md

 {{< figure src="arcademouse.gif" >}}

 Remember, those are 24mm buttons and a 2.25" trackball!
-I would have preferred to make it smaller of course, but there was just no ruom for the hardware involved.
-And at that mount I needed to have a built-in wrist rest to make it comfortable.
+I would have preferred to make it smaller of course, but there was just no room for the hardware involved.
+And at that point I needed to have a built-in wrist rest to make it comfortable.
 Fortunately, I have a massive 3D printer which made short work of the case in only 2 pieces :)

 {{< gallery >}}
     {{< figure link="/images/arcademouse/print1.jpg" >}}